Meeting Time: June 24, 2021 at 5:30pm PDT

 • Default_avatar

-Raquel Brown almost 3 years ago
+Raquel Brown over 3 years ago

 We are urging the commission and planning to oppose this proposed ordinance and provide a clear definition on over concentration that includes transparency & a clear breakdown with data on how that formulation is made in order to define over concentration in D2.
 We are also requesting that the planning/City council vote on that definition and allow community input on that definition before it is even considered into adopting this into ordinance.
 The staff report states that the city needs specific criteria to create a concrete policy that determines a clear definition and thresholds for undue concentration.
 Therefore, this ordinance is premature from a land use perspective.
 Currently, undue concentration is subjective and should not be used to determine a need for new distance limitations.
 We are urging the commission to oppose this ordinance and vote on determining a clear definition that’s voted on and then adapted into ordinance before considering this proposal. & provide REAL DATA